StarRocks/starrocks/docs/table_design/Data_distribution.md

 Buckets reflect how data files are organized in StarRocks.

-- How to set the number of buckets when a table is created
+- How to set the number of buckets when creating a table

   - Method 1: automatically set the number of buckets (Recommended)